Democrats appear to have avoided disaster in key California house races

 Incumbent Republican Rep. Steve Knight, a member of the House Science Committee, faced off against four Democrats in his district just north of Los Angeles.
 They included Katie Hill, a first-time candidate who runs a homeless services nonprofit and was the subject of a Vice News Tonight special that drew headlines for a sex joke she made aimed at one of her workers; Bryan Caforio, a lawyer who ran in 2016 with labor and progressive endorsements and who has been taken to task for running a negative campaign; and Jess Phoenix, a 36-year-old volcano scientist.

-Knight was considered one of the most vulnerable Republican incumbents in the country according to the Cook Political Report.
+Knight was considered one of the most vulnerable Republican incumbents in the country, according to the Cook Political Report.
 He still received 53 percent of the primary vote, while Hill took 20 percent.

 District 21

-Clinton took this Central Valley by 16 percentage points in 2016, and Democrats have an 18-percentage-point advantage there.
+Clinton took this Central Valley district by 16 percentage points in 2016, and Democrats have an 18-point advantage there.
 Yet Rep. David Valadao, a Republican now in his sixth year in Congress, has continuously beat out his Democratic challengers.

 It could be in part because he lives in the district.
 “At least David Valadao is from Hanford.
 He knows the people,” a Lemoore city councilwoman, who considers herself a progressive, told the Los Angeles Times last month.
 On Tuesday, he faced only one opponent in the primary: T.J.
 Cox, a chemical engineer, who lives two districts to the north.
 Both will head to the November election.